pandas-dev/pandas/doc/source/contributing_docstring.rst

 could use something like ``[1, 2, 3]``, so it is easy to see that the value returned is the mean.

-For more complex examples (groupping for example), avoid using data without interpretation, like a matrix of random numbers with columns A, B, C, D...
+For more complex examples (grouping for example), avoid using data without interpretation, like a matrix of random numbers with columns A, B, C, D...
 And instead use a meaningful example, which makes it easier to understand the concept.
 Unless required by the example, use names of animals, to keep examples